Last updated on July 1, 2026

 3. Enter your username and password and click OK.

-4. Rublon will send a Mobile Push authentication request to your phone.
+4. Rublon MFA will send a Mobile Push authentication request to your phone.
 Tap APPROVE.